wmunson/import-python/Regex/README.md

 #### Open Modes

--‘r’ – Read mode which is used when the file is only being read -‘w’ – Write mode which is used to edit and write new information to the file (any existing files with the same name will be erased when this mode is activated)
+- ‘r’ – Read mode which is used when the file is only being read
+- ‘w’ – Write mode which is used to edit and write new information to the file (any existing files with the same name will be erased when this mode is activated)
--‘a’ – Appending mode, which is used to add new data to the end of the file; that is new information is automatically amended to the end
+- ‘a’ – Appending mode, which is used to add new data to the end of the file; that is new information is automatically amended to the end
--‘r+’ – Special read and write mode, which is used to handle both actions when working with a file
+- ‘r+’ – Special read and write mode, which is used to handle both actions when working with a file

 ### Working Examples